CARMICHAEL, CharlesBorn: 1864 09 11

 Charles Carmichael was born in Aberdeen, Scotland, on 11 September 1864, the second of the four sons and seven children of George Carmichael, bank agent and his wife Mary.
 He was educated at Aberdeen Grammar School attending from 1876-1879.

 In the mid 1880s he emigrated to South Africa.
 Some sources suggest that he followed his former employer to South Africa but it seems more likely as stated in his obituary that he followed some of his 'fellow-townsmen who had established themselves in Johannesburg'.
 The townsmen may well have invited him to join them along with two of his contemporaries, Charles MURRAY and William M PHILIP, both engineers.
-Carmichael formed a partnership with Murray and Philip shortly after his arrival in South Africa (PHILIP, CARMICHAEL & MURRAY) who were involved in designing the Law Chambers in Church Square, Pretoria from about 1890 until 1893.
+Carmichael formed a partnership with Murray and Philip shortly after his arrival in South Africa (PHILIP, CARMICHAEL & MURRAY) who were involved in designing the Law Chambers in Church Square, Pretoria from 1890 and completed posthumously in 1893.

 There is also a listing of this practitioner on the Dictionary of Scottish Architects.

 |Meiring, Hannes.
 1980.
 Pretoria 125.
 Cape Town: Human & Rousseau. pp 65|